 Public Law 111-2 of 2009 allows employees to challenge pay discrimination so long as the employee has received a discriminatorily-reduced paycheck with the applicable filing deadline.
 As a result, employees who might only have learned about discriminatory disparities in pay long after the pay-setting decision occurred may be able to seek a remedy through the EEO process.

-Amendments to the Rehabilitation Act made the Americans with Disabilities Act applicable to federal employees.
+The Americans with Disabilities Act applies to federal employees.
 Under the ADA, the determination of whether an individual has a disability is made on a case-by-case basis.
 The ADA limits the medical information that an employer can seek from a job applicant.
 An employer may not ask questions about an applicant’s medical condition or require an applicant to take a medical examination before it makes a conditional job offer.
 After making a job offer, an employer may ask questions about an applicant’s health and may require a medical examination as long as it treats all applicants the same.

 The ADA requires employers to provide adjustments or modifications to enable people with disabilities to enjoy equal employment opportunities unless doing so would be an undue hardship (that is, a significant difficulty or expense).
 Accommodations vary depending on the needs of an individual with a disability.

 An amendment to the ADA in 2008 retained the act’s basic definition of “disability” as an impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
 However, it changed the way that these statutory terms are to be interpreted, for example by expanding the definition of “major life activities” covered, and providing that an impairment is covered unless it is transitory and minor.